 Fashion is often an expression of personal or group identity.
 In the 1940s, the “zoot suit” became closely associated African American, Mexican American, and Filipino American youth.
 In this lesson plan, students will learn about the Zoot Suit Riots of 1943 in Los Angeles, California, and how they sprang from deep-rooted tensions between white Americans and Mexican American youth.
 By examining primary and secondary sources from the period, including photographs and newspaper accounts, students will gain multiple perspectives on the issues surrounding the Zoot Suit Riots.

 Héctor P. García was an especially effective and significant advocate for civil rights in the United States.
-His grassroots efforts began with fighting for the rights of Latino American veterans after World War II.
-Founder of the activist organization the American GI Forum, García emphasized that securing rights such as voting, serving in the military, and receiving a good education would elevate the status of Latino Americans and grant them the broader civil rights to which all Americans are entitled.
+His grassroots efforts began with fighting for the rights of Latino veterans after World War II.
+Founder of the activist organization the American GI Forum, García emphasized that securing rights such as voting, serving in the military, and receiving a good education would elevate the status of Latinos and grant them the broader civil rights to which all Americans are entitled.

 Contact Humanities Texas education staff at email@example.com.

-Explore the Digital Repository for primary sources that appear in these curriculum sets along with other resources related to Latino American engagement in World War II and the society created in the postwar period.
+Explore the Digital Repository for primary sources that appear in these curriculum sets along with other resources related to Latino engagement in World War II and the society created in the postwar period.